davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 <br>
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-3.png)
 Extra information for each transaction was moved to an overlay, visible on click of a row.
-We aimed to keep users in closer contact to the payments table, previously being taken out to a whole separate page.
+We aimed to keep users in closer contact to the payments table, who were previously being taken out to a whole separate page.
 This area was designed with scalability in mind using clear collapsable sections, as future functionality would need to be displayed here.

 <br>
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-5.png)

 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-6.png)
 The settings area also received a vertical menu layout, replacing the overflowing horizontal tab design that was filling most of the screen.
-During research we learnt users often need to contact our support team, particularly in the beginning stages of setting up their dashboard, so we made this feature more prominent in the toolbar.
+During research we learnt users often needed to contact our support team, particularly in the beginning stages of setting up their dashboard, so we made this feature more prominent in the toolbar.
 Other less used features, including developer documentation and knowledge base, were kept within the user menu.

 <br>
 ![]({{ site.baseurl }}/assets/img/admin-dashboard/final-design-7.png)